 10 Listen to Maria and her brother Adam packing for their camping trip with friends.
-Tick ( ) the right person.
+Tick () the right person.

 Who Adam Maria

-1 is nearly ready?

-2 wants to check the sun cream?
+1 wants to check the sun cream?

-3 is taking two torches?
+2 is taking two torches?

-4 has got a penknife?
+3 has got a penknife?

-5 thinks taking sleeping bags is a good idea?
+4 thinks taking sleeping bags is a good idea?

-6 wears glasses to read?
+5 wears glasses to read?

-Final evaluation test 🧣
+Final evaluation test